usmanmusa1920/siwes/README.md

 # fugus

-The `automate_users_data.sh` script, it ease writing code in python interpreter for testing some users instanciation.

-The `faculty_and_dept.json` file, contains faculties and departments name and some info of them, for testing also.
+The `automate_users_data.sh` script, it ease writing code in python interpreter for registering some users, faculties and departments by the use of `faculty_and_dept.json` file, that contains faculties and departments name and some info of them, for registering them.

 ```
 Datetime format: